A Study in the Western Lodge of Immortal Sages

 “HPB – The Extraordinary Life and Influence of Helena Blavatsky, Founder of the Modern Theosophical Movement”, by Sylvia Cranston, G.P.
 Putnam’s Sons, New York, 1994, 648 pp.

-See for instance the articles “The Seven Clauses of a Pledge”, “Commentaries to the Golden Stairs”, “From Ritualism to Raja Yoga”, “How to Find the Master”, “Learning From Each and Every Event”, “The Choice for Truthfulness”, “The Meaning of a Pledge”, “The Process of Occult Osmosis”, “Some Words on Daily Life”, “Two Schools of Occultism”, “Chelas And Lay Chelas”, “Pledges in Theosophy, Real and Phony”, “Mahatmas and Chelas”, “Extracts From Private Letters” and “The Guardian Wall That Protects Mankind”.
+See for instance the articles “The Seven Clauses of a Pledge”, “Commentaries to the Golden Stairs”, “From Ritualism to Raja Yoga”, “How to Find the Master”, “Learning From Each and Every Event”, “The Rule of Sincerity”, “The Meaning of a Pledge”, “The Process of Occult Osmosis”, “Some Words on Daily Life”, “Two Schools of Occultism”, “Chelas And Lay Chelas”, “Pledges in Theosophy, Real and Phony”, “Mahatmas and Chelas”, “Extracts From Private Letters” and “The Guardian Wall That Protects Mankind”.
 These are some of the articles on discipleship that are available in our associated websites.